Results and questions on matchings in groups and vector subspaces of fields: Matchings in abelian groups

-The next example discusses a lower bound for the number of symmetric matchings $A\rightarrow A$.
+The final example of this section discusses a lower bound for the number of symmetric matchings $A\rightarrow A$.

-\begin{example} The celebrated \textit{van der Waerden conjecture}, established independently in \cite{egorycev1981solution} and \cite{falikman1981proof}, indicates that the permanent of an $n\times n$ matrix with non-negative entries whose entries in each row or column add up to $r$ is at least $r^n\frac{n!}{n^n}$.
-This result can be used to find a lower bound for the number matchings in certain cases.
-Take $A$ to be a subset of an abelian group $G$ that does not contain the identity element and is of size $k$.
+\begin{example} Take $A$ to be a subset of an abelian group $G$ that does not contain the identity element and is of size $k$.
 Suppose all intersections $A\cap (A-a)$ (where $a\in A$) are of the same size $k-r$ where $1\leq r\leq k$.
-Applying the van der Waerden conjecture to the biadjacency matrix of $\mathcal{G}_{A,A}$, we deduce that
+Applying the celebrated \textit{van der Waerden conjecture} (established independently in \cite{egorycev1981solution} and \cite{falikman1981proof}) to the biadjacency matrix of $\mathcal{G}_{A,A}$, we deduce that

 One example of subsets $A$ with such an intersection property is the following: Let $\psi:G\rightarrow G$ be a group automorphism and take $A$ to be the orbit of a non-identity element under the action of $\psi$.
 The intersections $A\cap (A-a)$ are of the same cardinality as $\psi$ bijects them onto each other: